parthivvv/parthivvv/README.md

 ### About Me

-I'm a full-stack engineer who thrives at the intersection of product and infrastructure.
-I build fast, think deeply, and care about shipping software that scales.
+I'm a full-stack engineer that loves to build fast and ship software that scales.

 ---